dlce-eva/dlce-eva/doc/cldf_for_dummies.md

         <https://github.com/lexibank/northeuralex/tree/v4.0/cldf>
     -   Structure: Grambank v1.0.3
         <https://github.com/grambank/grambank/tree/v1.0.3/cldf>
--   another one of the best ways to learn how CLDF works it to read the spec for the dataset.
+-   another way to inspect CLDF datasets is to read the spec for the dataset.
 They are the ones that'll tell you what the columns really are etc.
     -   <https://github.com/lexibank/northeuralex/blob/v4.0/cldf/README.md>